Free Application Tips

 Teachers are busy and will often be asked to write letters from multiple students, so don’t be afraid to give them a friendly reminder as the deadline approaches.
 Set a few check-in dates for yourself to make sure everything gets submitted on time.
 Each year, many applications end up incomplete because students don’t make sure that their letters are sent.

-If you found our application tips helpful, feel free to share them with your friends.
-Or if you’d like to schedule a free consultation, just fill out the form below, and we’ll reach out shortly.
+If you found our application tips helpful, feel free to share them with a friend.

 Contact Us